4 Common Childhood Injuries and How to Prevent Them

 In order to mitigate the risk of drowning, there are a few things that every parent with a young child at home should know.
 Firstly, avoid leaving children unattended around water.
 Even if there's just an inch or two of water in the bathtub, never leave a baby unattended or even take a bath together with the baby as it is far too easy for a sleep-deprived parent to fall asleep.
 Always keep an eye on young children in the bath or in the swimming pool, and use baby-proof or childproof safety locks to ensure that the young ones are unable to access these areas by themselves.
 When going swimming with two or more young children, try to ensure that there is more than one adult around to help look after the children and learn how to do CPR just in case of an emergency.

-Whether it's at the playground or at the pool, should your child sustain any injuries in an accident, you have little to worry about as they are covered up to $20,000 for medical expenses arising from accident-related injuries.
-The plan also provides coverage for physiotherapy, and in the worst case scenario, for permanent disability.
+Whether it's at the playground or at the pool, should your child sustain any injuries in an accident, you have little to worry about as they are covered up to $3,000 medical expenses for injuries due to an accident.
+This plan also covers up to $200,000 in event of permanent disability and accidental death.

 Tackling home hazards